Fun Attractions in Union City, New Jersey

 - Union City International Film Festival

-- Union City Walk of Fame - Tribute to Hispanic individuals.
-Began with a star for Celia Cruise at 31st and Bergenline.
+- Union City Walk of Fame: See tributes to many Hispanic individuals.
+This tribute walk begins with a star for Celia Cruz at 31st and Bergenline.

 The famous Aaron Burr–Alexander Hamilton Duel site is here.